World Water Day 2021 - Virtual Exhibitions

 After the roaring success of the virtual exhibitions at World Water Day 2021, we intend to include a virtual component at future World Water Day events, and we are in the process of establishing a dedicated site to host all of this fascinating material, so watch this space!

 Until then, you can access all of these fascinating virtual exhibitions here, by clicking the links above the descriptions.
+You can also find more details of the event in the programme here.

 Explore the leading-edge research of the Hydro Nation Scholars in a virtual poster session.
 The research of the next generation of Scotland's water leaders covers a wide range of contemporary waters issues, from pollution control to climate resilience, health and wellbeing.